Jazz1-6/HousePricePredictor/README.md

-# 🏠 House Price Prediction using Machine Learning
+# House Price Prediction (Basic ML Project)

-## 📌 Overview
+## About the Project

-This project is a simple Machine Learning model built using Python to predict house prices based on basic features like area, number of bedrooms, and age of the house.
+This is a simple machine learning project where I tried to predict house prices based on a few factors like area, number of bedrooms, and age of the house.

-The goal of this project is to understand the **end-to-end workflow of a basic ML model**, including data handling, training, evaluation, and making predictions.
+The main goal of this project was to understand how a basic ML model works from start to finish.

 ---

-## ⚙️ Technologies Used
+## Tools Used

 * Python
 * pandas